Kathyccc/Android-App/README.md

 f.
 A screenshot of the console output from section 2c.

 **4. Submit your document (only) to Canvas as a pdf by the Task 1 deadline.**
-Do not submit your code.
-It will be integrated into Task 2.

-**Grading:**
-- Task 1 complete and submitted on time: Bonus 5 points
-- Task 2 does not use the API demonstrated in Task 1:  Penalty 10 points

-*(Small print to head off lots of questions on Piazza:  If you don’t submit Task 1 on time, you get no bonus points.
-If you have not committed to an API by submitting Task 1 by the deadline, you can’t be penalized for not using that API.
-If you do not use the API submitted in Task 1 on time, you still get the 5 bonus points, but are penalized 10 points, resulting in a net penalty of 5 points.
-Grace days cannot be used for Task 1.
-Grace days, if you have some remaining, can be used for Tasks 2.
-No purchase necessary.
-Limit one winner per household.
-Offer void in NJ, TX, and [Jaynestown](https://en.wikipedia.org/wiki/Jaynestown)).*

 ## Task 2: Distributed Application and Dashboard
 ### The Distributed Application